craftcms/shopify/README.md

 Going forward, your products are automatically kept in sync via [webhooks](#set-up-webhooks).
 You can view a history of synchronization operations by visiting the **Shopify Sync** utility.

 > [!WARNING]
-> We do out best to capture native Shopify resources that are attached to a product (like variants, media, and options), but cannot dynamically discover relationships with other content via `Metafield`s, or data from third-party apps.
+> We do our best to capture native Shopify resources that are attached to a product (like variants, media, and options), but cannot dynamically discover relationships with other content via `Metafield`s, or data from third-party apps.

 ### Native Attributes